pallets/werkzeug/docs/routing.rst

 domain is always matched as a single part.

 If a duplicate rule is added to a map, a :exc:`.DuplicateRuleError` will be raised.
-Rules are compared based on their path, subdomain or host, and websocket mode.
+Rules are compared based on their path, subdomain or host, websocket mode, and methods.
 Variable parts are not equal if they use different converters, although this heuristic may not be perfect depending on what the different converters can actually match.
+Rules with equal or overlapping (but not exactly equal) methods are considered duplicates.
+The ``HEAD`` and ``OPTIONS`` methods are not considered for the overlapping check, only for exact equality, as they are typically added automatically.

 Rule Priority